-Note that patients do not need to be in complete opioid withdrawal when initiating treatment with CAM2038 and Sublocade.
+Note that patients do not need to be in complete opioid withdrawal when initiating treatment with CAM2038.
 In the CAM2038 arm, patients who tolerated the 4 mg buprenorphine/naloxone test dose started the model in the "MAT with Illicit Use of Opioids" health state while those who did not entered the model in the "OFF MAT with Illicit Use of Opioids" health state.
 The proportion of patients who successfully completed a "run-in" phase with Sublocade entered the model in the "MAT with Illicit Use of Opioids" health state, while those who fail this "run-in" phase entered the model in the "OFF MAT with Illicit Use of Opioids" health state.
-For both treatments, patients transitioned to "MAT with NO Illicit Use of Opioids" from "MAT with Illicit Use of Opioids" health state as they abstained from illicit opioid use, defined as a negative urine sample for opioids plus self-reporting of no illicit use of opioids, or to "OFF MAT with Illicit Use of Opioids" health state due to MAT discontinuation.
-For CAM2038, Sublocade and relevant generic SL buprenorphine/naloxone, the proportion of discontinuation of MATs from the "MAT with NO Illicit Use of Opioids" and "MAT with Illicit Use of Opioids" to the "OFF MAT" health states were assumed the same, and were based on the "illicit use of opioid" status at the time of discontinuation among patients in the Sublocade trial.
-Patients successful at detoxification prior to initiating Vivitrol treatment entered the model in the "MAT with NO Illicit Use of Opioids" health state, while those who did not complete the detoxification period entered the model in the "OFF MAT with Illicit Use of Opioids" health state.
+Patients transitioned to "MAT with NO Illicit Use of Opioids" from "MAT with Illicit Use of Opioids" health state as they abstained from illicit opioid use, defined as a negative urine sample for opioids plus self-reporting of no illicit use of opioids, or to "OFF MAT with Illicit Use of Opioids" health state due to MAT discontinuation.
+For CAM2038 and its comparator, the proportion of discontinuation of MATs from the "MAT with NO Illicit Use of Opioids" and "MAT with Illicit Use of Opioids" to the "OFF MAT" health states were assumed the same, and were based on the "illicit use of opioid" status at the time of discontinuation among patients in the Sublocade trial as this was the only data source from which we could parse out discontinuation based on illicit use status.
+118 Patients successful at detoxification prior to initiating Vivitrol treatment entered the model in the "MAT with NO Illicit Use of Opioids" health state, while those who did not complete the detoxification period entered the model in the "OFF MAT with Illicit Use of Opioids" health state.
 Similarly, for Probuphine, patients "clinically stable" at three months on ≤8 mg per day on a buprenorphine-containing product entered the model in the "MAT with NO Illicit Use of Opioids" health state, while those not "clinically stable" over the same period entered the model in the "OFF MAT with Illicit Use of Opioids" health state.
 Relapse in the Vivitrol and Probuphine trials is defined by a positive opioid urine sample.
 Upon relapse, patients enter the "OFF MAT with Illicit use of Opioids" health state.
-For Probuphine, upon relapse to illicit use, patients are modeled such that they enter the "MAT with Illicit Use of Opioids" health state if relapse occurs within six months of implant insertion, and once implant is removed after the sixmonth period, all relapsed patients transition to the "OFF MAT with Illicit Use of Opioids" health state.
+For Probuphine, upon relapse to illicit use, patients are modeled such that they enter the "MAT with Illicit Use of Opioids" health state if relapse occurs within six months of implant insertion, and once implant is removed after the six-month period, all relapsed patients transition to the "OFF MAT with Illicit Use of Opioids" health state.
 The implant can be removed only at 24 weeks following implant insertion, thus effectively rendering 0% discontinuation for the first six months when using the implant.
 We found no evidence on immediate removal of implant upon relapse to illicit use of opioids.